William3Johnson/handbook.status.im/src/finance/expense-reimbursements.md

    3. When paying for a group (i.e., a meal shared with other contributors from Status), please list all those in attendance in the `attendee's` field.
    4. Choose a category for your expense and add a detailed description of how's it business-related.
 Include information such as the trip it belongs to, who approved it, what budget it comes from, whether or not you've paid for other contributors (i.e., group meal), and any other data you consider relevant.

+#### Example
   * Team Event Expense
     * Category: Events
     * Description: "Devcon Conference, Berlin - Taxi from LHR airport to conference with 1 other team member, Joe"

   * Another Team Event Expense
     * Category: Meals & Drinks
     * Description: "People Ops Meetup - Evening meal on May 26th with 3 others: John, Jane, Joseph"

 ![expensify-expense-details](/src/images/expensify-expense-details.png/)

    5. If it's your first expense of the month, create a new report for all costs incurred during that period.
 Otherwise, add it to an existing one.
    6. We suggest submitting an expense reimbursement report only when the total value is above USD 50.
-   7. You **must** submit expenses as expenses rather than an invoice.
+   7. You **must** submit expenses as an expense report.
+An invoice with the amounts will not suffice for reimbursement.

 ![expensify-expenses-expenses](/src/images/expensify-expenses-expenses.png)